Pagehey/wise_gopher/README.md

 ```

 #### Ignore column in result
-If for some reason, you have a column in your result that you don't want to retrieve on the row instances, you can use `.ignore`.
+If for some reason, you have a column in your result that you don't want to retrieve on the row instances, you can use `ignore`.
 ```ruby
 class MyQuery < WiseGopher::Base
     query "SELECT title, rating FROM articles"